Why Do Some People Relapse Multiple Times?

 Typically, treatment plans include aftercare planning, which instructs the former patient to seek additional help.
 This may include attending weekly therapy sessions, self-help groups like Alcoholics Anonymous, and even living at a sober living home.
 Unfortunately, many people neglect to follow their aftercare plans.
 Because of this, individuals do not continue receiving the care and support they need to remain drug-free.
 Failing to utilize the help offered after rehab is one of the reasons many people relapse several times.

 Dealing with constant physical or mental exhaustion can begin to affect everyday tasks.
 The stress of being too tired to perform daily responsibilities can become too much.
 As a result, individuals may turn to drugs or alcohol for comfort.

-Depression is a mental health condition that co-occurs with addiction frequently.
+Depression is a mental health condition that co-occurs with substance use disorder frequently.
 Some symptoms of depression include:

 Decreased levels of energy

 The symptoms of depression may cause individuals to use drugs or alcohol to cope.